July 1, 2025

 Calculate work hours and wages

+Once timecards are collected, production teams must begin the work of processing them.
 That’s why one of the most essential skills for processing timecards is simply knowing how to calculate hours worked.
 It might seem basic, but mistakes are made more often than you’d think.

 When mistakes are made during work hour calculation, productions pay the wrong wages to their employees.
-If the wages are too little, you have an understandably angry crew member and a problem that needs to be fixed ASAP.
+If the wages are too little, you have an understandably angry crew and a problem that needs to be fixed ASAP.

 If the wages are too much, you have an unnecessary expense, a potential budget overage, and not a lot of options for rectifying the situation.